 Cell Phone Companies that Support Free Government Cell Phones in New York

 In New York, the cell phone companies adopt a similar application process and in their federal government program.
-You can pick any of them to enjoy benefits.
+You can pick any of them to enjoy the benefits.
 The carriers in the state that offer free Lifeline phones are:

 If you’re unable to get a free phone from these providers, providers like Verizon Wireless and T-Mobile provide phone discounts, but free is always better.